Willnguyen02/E-commerce-Sales-Analytics/README.md

 - How do review scores impact sales?

 Category Performance:
-- Which categories generate the most revenue?
+- Which product categories have the highest and lowest sales over the past year?
 - Are there specific categories that perform better during certain months?

 Product Lifecycle: